Hue-Jhan/AI-Image-app/README.md

-# AI-Image-app
+# AI Image app
-Android app that uses Prodia AI Api to generate images (Uncensored)
+Simple Android app in java that uses ProdiaAI Api to generate images given a prompt (Uncensored)

+# 📱 App
+a

+# 💻 Code
+a